vedph/gve-doc/usage/hints.md

 - 🎯 insertion anchor
 - ⏯️ wipe-right
-- ☑️ position: `w`
 - 🔴 `r_fore-color`: line color
 - ☑️ Y-scale: 200%

 This is the left counterpart of snake-left provided for consistency, yet not seemingly used in our corpus.
-Note that as per hints convention, the name refers to the position of the hint in the design grid.
-In fact, it is mostly used to draw a _left_ edge of some text.
-This is why it's positioned at the right edge of the hint, so that a hint placed west can "stitch" to the following text.

 ### Callouts